mossykazemi/CS-SolutionExamples/README.md

 11- Write a program and ask the user to enter their name.
 Use an array to reverse the name and then store the result in a new string.
 Display the reversed name on the console.

+12-Write a program and ask the user to enter 5 numbers.
+ If a number has been previously entered, display an error message and ask the user to re-try.
+Once the user successfully enters 5 unique numbers, sort them and display the result on the console.

+13-